Drassil/git-wiki-theme/docs/TrinityCore-to-AzerothCore-characters-migration.md

 - characters
 - world

-### 3) Character Migration
+### 3) Character & Auth Migration

 Download the [TC-to-AC character migration tool](https://github.com/azerothcore/tool-tc-migration).

-The following files must be run in order from 1 to 4 on your TrinityCore characters database:
+The following files must be run in order from 1 to 5 on your TrinityCore characters database:

 - 1_CREATE_CLEANUP_TABLES
 - 2_CREATE_MISSING_TABLES